cluesblues/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2020.1.2 to 2020.1.3

+* The [.NET] build runner now supports earlier versions of Visual Studio and MSBuild.
+Currently supported versions are: Visual Studio 2010 or later, MSBuild 4 / 12 or later.

 ## Changes from 2020.1.1 to 2020.1.2

 * Mercurial support has been dropped for our Windows Server Core agent Docker images.
 If you need to use Mercurial on Windows Server Core agents, consider pulling the previous version of the agent Docker image – 2020.1.1.